 Benefits of a sabbatical leave:

-- Reduced anxiety.
-A study of university professors found that individuals who took a sabbatical had less stress at work when they returned.
+- Reduced anxiety- A study of university professors found that individuals who took this leave had less stress at work when they returned.